 Gupta concluded with key drivers for the growth of the label industry: focus on digital printing, the need for premiumisation, recyclability in packaging design, anti-counterfeiting solutions and investment in capital equipment.
 “Today’s technology will be outdated in five years time, therefore continuous investment in capital equipment will be pertinent.”

 The keynote was followed by expert sessions by Somnath Chatterjee, general manager, procurement, Pernod Ricard India; Anil Choubey, head of packaging development, Patanjali Ayurveda; Ajay Bapat, associate director, packaging development, Emcure Pharmaceuticals; Vishwas Jangam, packaging development manager, Future Consumer Enterprises; and Prabir Das, head of packaging tech services, Mylan Laboratories.

 Somnath Chatterjee of Pernod Ricard India, said, “The need of the hour is a collaborative approach to meet the changing demand of customers.
 Be it the ink suppliers, the machine suppliers or the labelstock manufacturers, all have to work in unison for meeting the end user’s demands."

 According to Chatterjee, customers want more options such as multipacks, theme-based packaging, RTD cocktails, and fresher products.
-He also shed light on the challenges of counterfeiting and the solutions that were proposed to him such as void labels and unique identity number, among others.
+He also shed light about the challenges of counterfeiting and the solutions that were proposed to him such as void labels and unique identity number.